twigikit/algo-trading-homework/README.md

 * The prediction on sell signal has a slightly higher precision score but a significantly improved recall score as compared to the baseline performance.
 * The prediction on buy signal is reasonably acceptable with a precision score of 56% and recall score of 65%.

-The graph below compares the cumulative return from the machine learning model using a new classifer to the baseline performance.
+The graph below compares the cumulative return from the machine learning model using a new classifer to the baseline performance.<br>
 <img src="./diagram/new_classifier.png" alt="drawing" width="550" height = "320"/>

 The new model performed slightly worse than the baseline model.
 New model provided 2% lower cumulative return than the baseline for the same investment window up to 22/01/2022.